HISPlayer/UnrealiOS-SDK/setup-guide.md

 </p>

 ## Set Default Build Settings Version
 It is preferable to use the HISPlayer SDK in a C++ project, rather than in an only blueprint one.
-To create a C++ project from an only blueprint one, go to **Tools > New C++ Class** and follow the indications to create a new one.
+To create a C++ project from an only blueprint project, go to **Tools > New C++ Class** and follow the indications to create a new one.
 Any kind of C++ parent class will work.

 <p align="center">
 <img src="./images/CreateScript.png">
 </p>

 For UE versions 5.0, 5.1, 5.2 and 5.3 it is necessary to set the DefaultBuildSettings to BuildSettingsVersion.V2.
-In order to do so, please add the line `DefaultBuildSettings = BuildSettingsVersion.V2;` in the "YourProjectName".Target.cs and "YourProjectName"Editor.Target.cs scripts:
+In order to do so, please add the line `DefaultBuildSettings = BuildSettingsVersion.V2;` in the `"YourProjectName".Target.cs` and `"YourProjectName"Editor.Target.cs` scripts, located in the `Source` directory:

 <p align="center">
 <img src="./images/TargetSettings.png">